sudhanshusr007/Paster-Pro/README.md

 ## Download

-You can download the latest version of PasterPro from [here](dist/PasterPro.exe).
+You can download the latest version of PasterPro from [here](dist/PasterPro.exe "PasterPro.exe") by clicking [this link](dist/PasterPro.exe?raw=true "PasterPro.exe").

 ## Contributing